Do these hybrid remote work times make you wonder how you’ll ever breathe freely again?

 Spare some time out of your busy schedule and add some form of physical activity to your routine.
 Engaging in regular exercise can strengthen the heart, improve your brain health, tone muscles, and enhance flexibility.

 You can also do yoga to work on your physical activity.
 Yoga is just as good for your health as many other forms of exercise.
+And since it can be done both outdoors and indoors, you can continue practicing it during the colder months to combat the creeping depression that stems from the winter blues.

 12. Outsource and delegate work